Salman Khurshid

-Salman Khurshid Alam Khan (born 1 January 1953) is a senior Indian politician, designated senior advocate, author and law teacher.
-He was the Cabinet Minister of the Ministry of External Affairs.
+Salman Khurshid Alam Khan (born 1 January 1953) is an Indian lawyer and politician who served as the Union Minister of External Affairs under Manmohan Singh.
 He is a member of the Indian National Congress who was elected from Farrukhabad Lok Sabha constituency in the General Election of 2009 from the Farrukhabad area.
 Earlier he was elected to the 10th Lok Sabha (1991–1996) from the Farrukhabad Lok Sabha constituency.
 He became the Union Deputy Minister of Commerce in June 1991, and later became the Union Minister of State for External Affairs (January 1993 – June 1996).
 He started his political career in 1981 as an Officer on Special Duty in the Prime Minister's Office (PMO) under the prime ministership of Indira Gandhi.
+He was named one of the Most Influential Indian Muslims of 2024 by Muslim Mirror.

 Early life and education

 He is the son of Khurshed Alam Khan, a former Union Minister of External affairs, Government of India, and maternal grandson of Zakir Husain, the third President of India.
 He is of Pathan ancestry on both his paternal and maternal sides of his family, he traces his lineage to the Afridi and Kheshgi Tribes of Afghanistan.

 He studied in St. Xavier's High School, Patna, Delhi Public School, Mathura Road.
 He obtained B.A.
-(English and Jurisprudence) from St. Stephen's College, Delhi and later did M.A., Bachelor of Civil Law at St Edmund Hall of Oxford University.
+(English and Jurisprudence) from St. Stephen's College, Delhi and later did M.A., Bachelor of Civil Law at St Edmund Hall, Oxford.
 He also taught as lecturer in law at Trinity College, Oxford.